MSFT-Innovation-Hub-India/Lobby-Live-Stream-Agent-v2/CONTRIBUTING.md

-# Contributing to Lobby Live Stream Agent v2
+# Contributing to AI Eye - Hub Lobby Live Stream Agent v2

 Thank you for your interest in contributing!
 This document provides guidelines and information for contributors.